Blog Hero

 Cataracts cause the natural lens of your eye to become cloudy and hazy, affecting your vision.
 Cataracts usually develop slowly and can be corrected with surgery.

-Once cataracts begin affecting your vision, you can talk to your optometrist or ophthalmologist about laser cataract removal surgery.
+Once cataracts begin affecting your vision, you can talk to your optometrist or ophthalmologist about laser cataract-removal surgery.

 This laser cataract treatment replaces your natural, cloudy lens with an artificial, clear lens.
 This lens is custom-made to fit your eye.
 The procedure usually takes just a few minutes and has a fairly quick recovery time.